A Primary school workshops on Inheritance and Adaptation

 2. Learn how genes work together to produce outcomes via the cat fur colour activity.

 Before 1859, many scientists had accepted the theory of evolution - the idea that living things had changed through time, branching into many groups and species and creating the astonishing diversity of life today.
 The fossil record made it clear that many creatures different from those of today had lived long ago and died out, and yet had left descendants which possessed some of those ancient features.
 However, it was not understood HOW evolution worked.

 Then Charles Darwin published 'The Origin of Species' - a book which changed the world through its revolutionary yet compelling idea that life had evolved through natural selection.
 Darwin proposed that in the struggle for life, most animals could not survive to reproduce and raise offspring.
 Any organisms which inherited features which gave them an advantage over others - such as a slightly longer neck in a giraffe, or sharper teeth in a lion - had a greater chance of survival, and so of passing on these features to their offspring.
 In time these better adapted features should increase in a population, and so eventually new species would arise.

 That in a nutshell is the theory of natural selection, now accepted as fact by virtually all scientists.
 Along with modern genetics it is the basis for a true understanding of life on earth.
-And yet for many people it is a slippery concept, not fully understood.
-These workshops, using a step by step process of building the essential conceptual foundations, will help children to properly understand evolution.

 Watch a short film I made showing the diversity of life on earth.
 This film is shown at the start of the workshop to inspire children to wonder how such amazing diversity arose.
 I have spent many hours in parks, zoos and natural areas, filming numerous types of animals, in order to make a wide variety of such films.
 They will mainly be used to teach children about the many forms of adaptation in the living world.